 - Carole S.

-At Angel Longevity Medical Center, Dr. Mathur takes a different approach to hormone replacement therapy.
+At Angel Longevity Medical Center, Dr. Mathur takes a different approach to hormone replacement therapy during menopause and perimenopause treatment.
 She carefully measures a woman’s entire hormone panel, not just female hormones such as estrogen, so that she can tailor a replacement program specifically for the individual.
 Hormones are available through compounding pharmacies in a more custom hormone dose formulation.
 In this way, she brings all of the hormones into balance, allowing patients to feel years younger.

-Besides bio-identical hormones, Los Angeles Menopause expert Dr. Mathur can provide other therapies that help to improve perimenopause and menopausal symptoms.
-Nutrient IV Infusions can help to improve the effectiveness of bio-identical hormone replacement therapy.
-Because many women complain of weight gain during hormone decline, Dr. Mathur can also provide a Physician Supervised Medical Weight Loss program and nutritional supplements, recommendations for life style changes, whole food suggestions, and dietary plans.
+Because many women complain of weight gain during hormone decline, Dr. Mathur can also provide a physician supervised medical weight loss program and nutritional supplements, recommendations for lifestyle changes, whole food suggestions, and dietary plans.